• Link to Facebook

 • Faster access to rehabilitation services

-• Income replacement that actually covers rent
+• Income replacement that covers rent

 • Lower chance of collections or credit hits